dd-fullstack-cohort-33/lecture-notes/README.md

 # lecture-notes
 Lecture notes, assignments, and other resources for Fullstack Cohort 33.
-Also assignment info.
+This repo also contains assignment information.

 ## Useful Links
 * [Syllabus](http://ddc-web-curriculum.cnm.edu/syllabus/)